"No one should come to New York to live unless he is willing to be lucky." -E.B. White

-The Late Set, my upcoming new record with pianist Ehud Asherie, was born of our performances at my favorite Greenwich Village haunt, Mezzrow.
+The Late Set, my latest record, was born of performances at my favorite Greenwich Village haunt, Mezzrow, with pianist Ehud Asherie.
 The Late Set is a collection of intimate piano/vocal duets, hearkening back to classic late-night albums from decades past.
 My 2014 debut recording, The Great City, celebrates the electricity, dynamism, and sense of possibility that permeate life in the Big Apple.
 I'm very proud to be an Anzic Records artist.

 When I'm not performing or rehearsing music, I’m am often writing on my blog, Ad Alta Voce, about creativity, food, or this city I love so much.